 I consider that disclosure of the information marked 's47F' in the documents would disclose personal information relating to third parties.
+The information within the documents would reasonably identify a person and includes sensitive personal information, including personal identifiers and medical information.

-The FOI Act states that, when deciding whether the disclosure of the personal information would be 'unreasonable', I must have regard to four factors set out in s.47F(2) of the FOI Act.
+The FOI Act states that, when deciding whether the disclosure of the personal information would be 'unreasonable', I must have regard to four factors set out in section 47F(2) of the FOI Act.
 I have therefore considered each of these factors below: